-We will meet you at your local hotel or residence and travel in a luxury SUV with plenty of room for 6 passengers.
-Cold drinks and snacks are provided throughout the day.
+We will meet you at your local hotel or residence and travel in a luxury SUV with plenty of room for up to 6 passengers.
+Cold drinks, snacks and fresh fruit are provided throughout the day.
 We will suggest options for a lunch stop (not included in price) or you can bring your own (cooler provided).

 Most tours last 6+ hours.
 Add $50/hour for custom tours lasting more than 8 hours.
 You will have all the details before you are charged.

 Visit some of the Big Island's most important historic landmarks on this exciting tour of Kona history.
 We begin at King Kamehameha’s royal residence and temple at Kamakahonu and Ahu’ena Heiau.
 Spend time touring Hulihe'e Palace in downtown Kona, long-time vacation home of Hawaiian royalty.
 Walk through Mokuaikaua Church, the oldest church in Hawaii.
 Experience island life from the 1920's through a Kona Coffee Living History Farm tour, the only living history coffee farm in the US.
 Finally it's off to Pu’uhonua o Honaunau, the City of Refuge and one of the most significant cultural sites on the Big Island.

 Available Monday-Friday only. $325 for up to 3 people (just $50/additional person) includes admission to Hulihe'e Palace and Living History Farm.
 Register Now To Secure Your Tour.